 Algae has been identified as a potential ingredient for making plant-based meat.
 This versatile sea vegetable can also be turned into sustainable materials for the fashion industry.
 As well as addressing the need for more planet-friendly fabrics, there is an urgent need to use more sustainable dyes.
 Textile dyeing is the world’s second-largest polluter of water, according to the UNEP.
 A study found that the chemical dyes used to treat textiles can permeate the skin after prolonged contact.
 The ramifications of this still need further investigation, but it is potentially hazardous.
 The majority of clothing is treated with these types of dyes.

-Algalife, a biotextile creation company with offices in Berlin and Israel, produces biodegradable dyes and fibers from algae that are better for the environment.
+Algalife, a biotextile creation company with headquarters in Israel, produces biodegradable dyes and fibers from algae that are better for the environment.
 Algae is a sustainable and renewable resource.
-Algalife uses a closed-loop, zero-waste system: it grows its algae in solar-powered desert farms and it also uses 80 percent less water compared to conventional farms.
+Algalife uses a closed-loop, zero-waste system: it grows its algae in solar-powered desert farms and it also uses 80 percent less water in its process.

 Like hemp, the fastest-growing grass on the planet is also versatile.
 Bamboo fibers can be used to make composite materials for homewares and clothing.
 The bamboo plant requires no pesticides.
 It’s naturally regenerating and it improves soil quality.
 But, there is little information on the cultivation practices in China, where most of it is grown, so it is not clear how much land is used.